nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 {% include important.html content="Provider systems **SHALL** only expose `Patient` resources for patients who have a valid PDS trace status." %}

-On the wire a JSON serialised `$gpc.getstructuredrecord-1` request would look something like the following:
+On the wire, a JSON serialised `$gpc.getstructuredrecord-1` request would look something like the following:

 ```json
 {